-DrumWorks School of Music in Orefield, PA offers private, one on one music lessons for musicians of all levels of experience.
+DrumWorks School of Music in Orefield, PA offers private, one-on-one music lessons for beginners to more advanced students.
 As a student, your curriculum and lesson materials are tailored specifically to your needs and goals.
+Learning music for beginners can feel daunting on your own, but when you have the right music instructor, you can achieve greatness.
 Whether you are an experienced musician or a child just picking up an instrument for the first time.
 At DrumWorks, we offer the perfect instruction to help you, whether you live in Schnecksville, Fogelsville, or Allentown PA.
-We offer music lessons to teach you about your drum set and snare drum lessons.
+We offer local music lessons to teach you about your drum set and snare drum lessons.
 Our teachers from the Lehigh Valley are full-time professional music performers and educators… this is our career.
 We take every lesson seriously and strive to give you the knowledge and skill to succeed, and also have fun along the way!

 Scheduling: The schedule that works best for the majority of students is a 30-minute lesson once a week, same day and time every week.
 Consistency is crucial in developing as a musician, and a regular weekly lesson format, combined with appropriate practice in between is a good starting point for most students.